maurymarkowitz/RetroFOCAL/README.md

 A complete list of ongoing changes is maintained in the TODO file, but here are some important limitations:

 * ASK statements with multiple values currently have to be entered with return/enter between each value, spaces do not work.
-* The system does not support "immediate mode" (command line) input.
-It is not supposed to, but could potentially do so.
-* WRITE, LIBRARY, MODIFY and ERASE (lines) are currently not implemented, in keeping with the use-case.
 * File I/O is not supported, commands like OPEN will be parsed but have no effect.